awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ec2fleet-fleetlaunchtemplatespecificationrequest.md

 # AWS::EC2::EC2Fleet FleetLaunchTemplateSpecificationRequest<a name="aws-properties-ec2-ec2fleet-fleetlaunchtemplatespecificationrequest"></a>

-Specifies the launch template to use for an EC2 Fleet\.
-You must specify either the launch template ID or launch template name in the request\.
+Specifies the launch template to be used by the EC2 Fleet for configuring Amazon EC2 instances\.

+You must specify the following:
++ The ID or the name of the launch template, but not both\.
++ The version of the launch template\.

 `FleetLaunchTemplateSpecificationRequest` is a property of the [ FleetLaunchTemplateConfigRequest](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-ec2fleet-fleetlaunchtemplateconfigrequest.html) property type\.

+For information about creating a launch template, see [AWS::EC2::LaunchTemplate](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-launchtemplate.html) and [Create a launch template](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html#create-launch-template) in the *Amazon EC2 User Guide*\.

+For examples of launch templates, see [Examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-launchtemplate.html#aws-resource-ec2-launchtemplate--examples)\.

 ## Syntax<a name="aws-properties-ec2-ec2fleet-fleetlaunchtemplatespecificationrequest-syntax"></a>